-rock climbing courses and climbing instruction can be arranged for just yourself, with a partner or for a group.
-I can cater for most levels of ability, from beginners to climbers wishing to increase their technical knowledge or push their grade.
-Available on a daily basis.
+climbing instruction and guided climbing can be arranged for just yourself, with a partner or for a group, and is available on a daily basis.
+I cater for most levels of ability, from beginners wanting to learn the basics through to experienced climbers wanting to advance their skills or push their grade.
 Prices and booking information can be found on the bookings page.

-I'm also open to arranging rock climbing instruction in other climbing areas of Britain.
-There would be an additional travel cost (agreed up front before you book) and some locations may require a minimum booking period.
-For example, instruction on the gritstone edges of the Peak District would be a minimum of 2 days and anywhere in the Scottish Highlands or islands would be a minimum of 3 days.
+I'm also happy to arrange instruction in other climbing areas of Britain.
+There may be an additional travel cost (agreed up front before you book) and some locations may require a minimum booking period - for example, instruction on the gritstone edges of the Peak District would be a minimum of 2 days and anywhere in the Scottish Highlands and Islands is usually a minimum of 3 days.
 Please get in touch to discuss.

-beginners' climbing courses a short introductory course is one of the best ways to kick-start a life of climbing.
-Whatever level you're at, I can help you on the path to becoming a self-reliant climber.
+intro to climbing whatever level you're at, I can help you on the path to becoming a self-reliant climber.
 If this simply means showing you how to put on a harness and tie onto a rope, and just giving climbing a try, that's fine.
-If you already have some experience, or you climb at an indoor wall, I can teach you how to set up top-ropes at a single-pitch crag or coach you through leading your first route on real rock, whether that's trad or sport.
+If you already have some climbing experience, indoor or outside, I can go straight into teaching you how to set up top-ropes at a single-pitch crag or coach you through leading your first route on real rock, whether that's trad or sport climbing.

-improving your climbing daily instruction can be arranged to improve your technical skills.
-This could include learning to place good gear on awkward to protect pitches and how to improvise solid belays where it looks impossible.
-I can run through the safest methods for multiple abseil descents and show you how to use double ropes to their full advantage.
-Basically, there's technical help available for getting your climbing slick and efficient to fulfil just about any climbing ambition.
+improving your climbing daily instruction is available to help improve your technical skills and make you a safer and more competent climber.
+I can show you how to sort good protection on difficult or scary routes and how to improvise bombproof belays where it might look impossible.
+I can run through the safest methods for multiple abseil descents and teach you how to use double ropes to their full advantage.
+There are also tactics for dealing with steep and sustained pitches, and a whole host of handy tips for getting your climbing slick and efficient to fulfil just about any climbing ambition.
 We'll climb some good routes too!

 guided climbing if you'd just